BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 - You **MUST NOT** run a server network with Bungeecord, Velocity or similar.
 The addon only supports one global chat.
 - You **SHOULD** have a public IP address.
 If you don't you will need to figure out exposing ports to the internet yourself.
 - You **SHOULD** know the basics of navigating around the command line, otherwise this will be painful.
 - You **SHOULD** have a domain.
-Have fun figuring out self signed certificates without a domain.
+Have fun figuring out self-signed certificates without a domain.
 - You **SHOULD NOT** run any chat plugins.
 The addon does not support them and the behaviour is undefined.
 - You **MAY** grab a sysadmin friend to help you.